kevin-chen-15/kevin-chen-15.github.io/README.md

 ### Kevin's Github Page

 Welcome!
-This page is a demonstration of my capabilities as a web page creator, decorator, and programming.
+This page is a demonstration of my capabilities as a web page creator and a test bed for my website programming.